joshuaebowling/react-joi-form-validation/README.md

 ### Joi was not designed for Client(DOM) initially

+**Please note I'm not a Joi expert**
-Specifically, it provides a single method, `validate` which will validate the whole schema -- meaning that that there's no good way to just validate a single field/property.
+Specifically, it provides a single method, `validate` which will validate the whole schema -- meaning that that there's no good way to just validate a single field/property (though one can use the `abortEarly` property to make sure all fields aren't validated each time).
 To start, I'm going to **ignore** this problem and measure performance after I've built a decently complex form.

 ### Not all things that need to be validated are vanilla inputs.